PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 ## TOKEN ECONOMY FOR DECENTRALISED COORDINATION
 The lab is an experiment aiming to push the boundaries in the creation of a self-organising ecosystem for education, research and development<br><br>
-#### Why a token?
+#### Why issue a token?
-A crypto economy enable participants to engage and raise their voice in a documented manner.
+The token enable participants to engage and raise their voice in a documented manner.
 The token is a membership subscription that is also used as a vote.
 #### Incentives system
 The token allows us to create an incentives system.
 We want to provide the community with the means to coordinate work and allow participants to collaborate with each other to make decisions about a project.
 We want to enable the organic formation of self-organized permissionless working groups where everyone can participate and contribute.
 We will also use tokens to create a decentralized market for talent that enables people anywhere to contribute to value creation in a truly meritocratic fashion.<br><br>